Ruth Duckworth: Life as a Unity

 In Chicago

-Ruth Duckworth: Life as a Unity is part of Art Design Chicago, a citywide collaboration initiated by the Terra Foundation for American Art that aims to expand understandings of Chicago’s creative communities, past and present.
+Ruth Duckworth: Life as a Unity is part of Art Design Chicago, a citywide collaboration initiated by the Terra Foundation for American Art that highlights the city’s artistic heritage and creative communities.

 I think of life as a unity.
 This includes mountains, mice, rocks, trees, women, and men.
 It's all one big lump of clay.